AbhijeetKaran/TwoBitParser/README.md

 # TwobitParser
-TwobitParser is a cpp library for accessing content of 2bit files.
-It also offers extra command-line output functions.
+TwobitParser is a cpp script for accessing squences(DNA/RNA) stored as 2bit files.

 # fasta vs 2bit
 - FASTA file is a text-based file for representing either nucleotide sequences or amino acid (protein) sequences.Each record in fasta file format, has a header followed by the sequence, nucleotide or amino acids from the next line.
 Fasta file can store sigle or multiple sequences and has no upper limit for storage.
 Data from a fasta file is fetched sequentially but random access can be achived using an index file of the same fasta file.